CatalogueOfLife/coldp/README.md

 ## Reference
 Structured bibliographic references with a unique id to refer to from other entities.
-References can be given in various degrees of atomization:
+References can be given either as a simple, single citation string, or in a structured form.

-1) A simple citation string is the minimum required
-2) Semi structured using the field list below mostly corresponding to Dublin Core
+ColDP supports fully parsed references in CSV based on the CSL-JSON format.
-3) Fully parsed references in the well established BibTex or CSL-JSON format.
+Alternatively references can also be provided in the native file formats for the well established BibTex or CSL-JSON formats.
 See the sections below with for how to share alternative formats that do not conform to tabular CSV/TSV files.

 #### ID